 In 2010, a popular Nantucket scrimshander was convicted of multiple felony counts of participating in an international conspiracy to smuggle elephant ivory and whale teeth into the U.S.

-S. 2575 aligns Massachusetts law with federal law to close our state-level loophole.
-This bill strengthens state-level protections by largely mirroring the new federal law and applying the federal (interstate trade) standard to intrastate trade in Mass.
-It restricts trade of most ivory and rhino horn products with exemptions for antiques legal under the federal ESA; legally acquired products with a small amount (less than 200 grams) of ivory/horn; musical instruments; inheritance; and sale or donation to scientific and educational institutions.
+S. 496 and H. 772 align Massachusetts law with federal law to close our state loophole.
+These bills strengthens state-level protections by largely mirroring the new federal law and applying the federal (interstate trade) standard to intrastate trade in Massachusetts.
+It restricts trade of most ivory and rhino horn products with exemptions for antiques legal under the federal ESA (legally acquired products with less than 200 grams of ivory/horn, musical instruments, inheritance, and sale or donation to scientific and educational institutions.)